davwheat/giffgaff-flarum-infinite-scroll/README.md

 # giffgaff-flarum-infinite-scroll

-This TamperMonkey allows for infinite scrolling on the giffgaff community, automatically loading more content as you scroll.
+This TamperMonkey script allows for infinite scrolling on the giffgaff community, automatically loading more content as you scroll.

 ## Installation